TaghaviCe/LoginSignUpKotlin/README.md

 create table like this:<br />
 I craete new database.
 Its name is Retrofit and i create "user" table.<br />
-The rows of the table are shown in the photo below<br/>
+The rows of the table are shown in the photo below<br   />

 ![xamp1](https://github.com/TaghaviCe/LoginSignUpKotlin/assets/80774755/cd4e2e79-a053-47a7-9341-00447edaac11) <br/>
 <br/>